 1. Breaking down barriers

-According to research by Barclays, almost half of employees are worried about their personal finances and 80 percent are not satisfied with the level of support on offer.
-This suggests employees would like support to disclose their financial concerns, but experience barriers due to a lack of information from their workplaces.
+According to research by Barclays, almost half of employees are worried about their personal finances, and 80 percent are not satisfied with the level of support on offer.
+This suggests employees would like assistance to disclose their financial concerns, but experience barriers due to a lack of information from their workplaces.

 2. Financially-focused employee benefits

-Many companies offer financially-focused employee benefits, like Income Protection, Critical Illness and Life Insurance, which provide a financial safety net should a worker encounter the unexpected.
-These should be considered the foundations in financial benefits for employees.
+Many companies offer financially-focused employee benefits, like Income Protection, Critical Illness, and Life Insurance, which provide a financial safety net should a worker encounter the unexpected.
+These should be considered the foundations of economic benefits for employees.

-Subsidised memberships, annual leave buy-back schemes, and childcare vouchers can offer real-time financial assistance.
-Pairing these with benefits that provide long-term financial protection, like workplace savings schemes and life insurance, can offer a great balance and cater for different demographics equally, to help employees’ financial security.
+Subsidized memberships, annual leave buy-back schemes, and childcare vouchers can offer real-time financial assistance.
+Pairing these with benefits that provide long-term financial protection, like workplace savings schemes and life insurance, can offer an excellent balance and cater to different demographics equally, to help employees’ financial security.

 3. Fintech to the rescue

 The UK Fintech industry, now worth over £7 billion, is world-leading and more employers are taking advantage of the expertise on offer to address financial stress amongst their employees.

 For example, Moola – an online investing and savings service – is helping businesses integrate their business platform into existing employee benefit portals and providing employees with access to expert mentors to help them achieve their financial goals.

 There are a host of personal budgeting apps on offer, too, such as Mint, Level Money, and Pennies, which offer real-time visual spending data, timely reminders for bills, and instant notifications if you over-spend.
 They’re simple to use, and raising awareness of such options across your business can help make staff are aware of what’s available universally and establish the habit of tracking personal finances.